Bishop James Kennedy (1408-1465)

 When James II died in 1460 his son was still a minor and the Bishop and the queen mother strived for control of the throne.
 This rivalry was only resolved by the death of Mary in 1463 and for the last three years of his life, Bishop James had sole control as regent.

-The Bishop's favourite niece Katharine (Kate) (his brother Gilbert's daughter) was honoured by having the chapel bell named after her.
-Later she gave her name to a student association at the University, the Kate Kennedy club.
+The Bishop's niece Katharine (Kate) (his brother Gilbert's daughter) gave her name to a student association at the University, the Kate Kennedy club.
 Every year the club organises a procession through the town, in which a male first year student traditionally plays the role of Kate Kennedy.

 Bishop Kennedy died at St. Andrews on 24th May 1465 and was buried in the chapel he founded.
 His tomb can be seen in full view on the left side of the altar although it was damaged during restoration work at one stage when the roof fell in.
 Upstairs in the organ loft he is further commemorated by a stained glass window.
 His arms lie over the archway which leads by the side of the church into the quadrangle, and on the main oak doors to the chapel.